wp-plugins/fancybox-for-wordpress/readme.txt

 == Changelog ==

 This changelog is for the WordPress plugin.
 For the Fancybox main changelog go to its [home page](http://fancy.klade.lv/).

+= 2.7.2 =
+* Fixed: Layout problem in options page in WordPress 2.9

 = 2.7.1 =
 * Fixed: Z-index issue was left out in previus release